Last updated on March 3, 2026

 Archon of Falling Stars | Illustration by Victor Adame Minguez

 Enchantment recursion is the ability to recover enchantment cards from your graveyard, either to your hand or straight to the battlefield.
-In MTG, interacting with the graveyard has some rules associated with the color pie.
+In MTG, the way a card interacts with the graveyard is usually associated with the color pie.
 While black usually recovers creatures from graveyards, red deals with artifacts, and white with enchantments.
-More recently, white has also been flavored to recover permanents with a mana value of 3 or less.
+More recently, white has also been allowed to recover permanents with a mana value of 3 or less.

 White and green are the colors most aligned with enchantments.
 Green has some recursion in the Eternal Witness effect, returning cards from the graveyard to the hand, enchantments included.
 Still, white is the king of enchantment recursion, and most cards from this list are white or white plus another color.

 To keep this list smaller, I’m setting some rules here.
 I want to grab enchantments with any mana cost, so selective cards like Sun Titan are out.
 And I’m only putting cards on the list that return enchantments from your graveyard straight to the battlefield.
-These decks should include some amount of graveyard protection.
 The list would be much more extensive if I considered cards that return enchantments to your hand, and those cards are usually worse than the ones on this list since you need to recast the card.

 Honorable Mentions

 Cards like Muldrotha, the Gravetide and Eerie Ultimatum are powerful ways to recur enchantments.
-However, they also work for all kinds of permanents, so I've decided to exclude them from this list.
-For the same reason, cards like Invoke Justice, which see play in the current Standard format, are left off.
+However, they also work for all kinds of permanents, so I've decided to exclude them from this list and Muldrotha has a separate deck guide.
+For the same reason, cards like Invoke Justice are left off; it's okay if the cards listed here can bring back other permanent types, but I want enchantments (or auras, sagas, etc.) mentioned by name.

 Nomad Mythmaker